 Besides visiting the places I already mentioned downtown, I also highly suggest just taking some time to explore downtown in general for all of the beautiful Christmas vibes.
 So, as you leave the River Walk or La Villita, take a few turns and walk around a bit and you will not be disappointed.
 Main Plaza, Alamo Plaza, Market Square, Hemisphere Park, Commerce St, are all pretty festive during the holidays.
 Many of our larger hotels have beautiful window displays and are lit up red and green just like this!

 While you are downtown, be sure to stop and explore all the holiday glory that Travis Park has to offer.
 This is where San Antonio’s official tree is located.
 It is so beautiful both in photos and in person.
 It stands fifty fee high with over 10,000 lights and custom ornaments on it.
 The Park itself is just beautiful too with over 250,000 lights spread across the trees.
 Seeing the tree is a local tradition, and one I look forward too every year.
-Last year my little family and I went on a Saturday night and it was quite packed.
-This year I went on a Tuesday evening and almost had the entire park to myself for photos.
+This year (2020) the city added an ice skating rink and small Christmas market area.
+The ice skating rink was the absolute cutest!
+We were there to see the sunset right over it!
 Oh, and if you have kids, the park also has a “letters to Santa” area which is the cutest!
 The Park is open and free to the public.
 Parking in the area is about $5 dollars.

 Another nice option for the best holiday experience in San Antonio is to visit the Pearl Brewery, which is also located downtown.
 The Pearl is one of my favorite areas in San Antonio.
 I’ve featured it numerous times on both the blog and YouTube channel, and for good reason!
 There’s just so much to do and see, especially during the holidays.
 The Pearl has a Christmas tree, and a beautiful light display near the front entrance of Hotel Emma where the River Walk connects.
 Tip: There’s an elevator outside of Hotel Emma.
 Go down to level one for up-close views.